|BWV 248III Herrscher des Himmels, erhöre das

 2 (25).
 Recit.
 (T) Evangelist

-And when the angel went away from them up to heaven, said the shepherds one to another:
+And when the angel went away from them to heaven, there spake then the shepherds among themselves:

 “Let us now go quickly to Bethlehem and this event now witness which hath here taken place, that which the Lord made known to us.”

 He brought his people hope,

 His help from Zion he hath sent us

 See, shepherds, this thing hath he done;

 5 (28).
 Chorale (S,A,T,B)

 Rejoice thus all Christianity

 And thank him in eternity.